This detailed and step by step guide will show you how to record your own, custom ringtones to use on your iPhone or smartphone.

 - You can also distort your ringtone with the Wahwah effect, there are a lot of sliders to play around with on this one, so try be sure to use the preview to see how any change affects your ringtone.

 Note: There is also a Change Tempo effect to do fast or slow talking but I found this will distort voice recordings.

-To change the Bit Rate (quality) of the mp3 click on the Edit menu on top and select Preferences, then click on the File Formats tab.
+If you record a lot of ringtones and your phone doesn’t have a lot of storage, you can make them a bit smaller by changing the Bit Rate.
+Click on the Edit menu on top and select Preferences, then click on the File Formats tab.
 Setting the Bit Rate to a lower number, such as 56, means it will take up less space on the phone or memory card, and since it will be playing out loud on the phone speaker the quality does not need to be perfect.